front-end-foundations/Introduction/readme.md

 </div>
 ```

-1. Install the Go Live extension in VSCode and use it to open `app/index.html` in Google Chrome
+1. Install the Live Server extension in VSCode and use it to open `app/index.html` in Google Chrome
 2. Right click on any text and choose `Inspect`.

 ### Dev Tools